7 Effective Yoga Poses For Depression You Can Do At Home

 Is yoga more beneficial for mental or physical health?

-Yoga has both mental and physical health benefits.
+The benefits of yoga extend to both mental and physical health.
 It helps improve flexibility, tones your body, relaxes your mind, and relieves stress.

 Can yoga reduce negative thoughts?